 magma must crystallize out before the remainder has a rhyolitic

-Rhyolite is the most silica-rich of all extrusive volcanic rocks, with a silica content of at least 69% (more for rhyolite poor in alkali oxides).
+Rhyolite is the most silica-rich of all extrusive volcanic rocks, with a silica content of at least 69% (more for rhyolite that is poor in alkali oxides).
 It is normally very fine-grained or even glassy (having no discernible crystal structure at all), though it may contain phenocrysts of quartz, feldspar, hornblende, or biotite.

 The high silica content makes rhyolite magma extremely viscous, with about the consistency of cold roofing tar.
 Rhyolite magma can hardly make it out of its eruptive vent intact.
 Instead, the dissolved gases in the magma typically turn it into a froth of tiny bubbles that blows itself apart on contact with air, forming volcanic ash that consists of vast numbers of tiny fragments of solidified bubble fragments.
 Under the microscope, these appear as concave bits of volcanic glass.
 When the ash falls to the surface while still hot enough to be soft, it can compact under its own weight to form a solid rock called tuff.
 It is very common, though, for the ash to fall some distance from the vent as solid particles, or to form the deadliest of all volcanic phenomenon, the pyroclastic flow.
-We'll have quite a bit to say about pyroclastic flows later in the book.

 The viscosity of rhyolitic magma depends strongly on the content